Welcome to my guide to traditional Guatemalan food – covering absolutely everything you need to eat when you visit!

 Most mains in Guatemala are served with rice and/or tortillas.
 Traditional Guatemalan rice is often prepared with chopped carrots and bell peppers, while Guatemalan tortillas are made from corn and are usually a bit thicker than the ones we get from supermarkets back home.
 Also popular are the oddly coloured blue corn tortillas, which look suspiciously inedible but taste great.

-Another common side is Frijoles Volteados, the Guatemalan version of refried beans, a thick paste made using local black beans.
+Another common side is Frijoles Volteados.
+These are the Guatemalan version of refried beans; a thick paste made using local black beans.
 Then there are Tamalitos, which are sometimes served as a side in place of tortillas.
 These are made from cooked corn dough wrapped in green maize leaves, and often have other ingredients (like fried beans) mixed into the dough.

 It’s thanks to all that great coffee that Guatemala also has an abundance of fresh avocados.
-Farmers plant avocado trees to provide shade for their coffee plants, so there are plenty of lovely local aguacates around and guacemole is found on most menus.
-In Guatemala, the dip is prepared with onions, lime, salt, and oregano – and it’s amazing!
+Farmers plant avocado trees to provide shade for their coffee plants, so there are plenty of lovely local aguacates around.
+Guacemole can be found on most menus – hooray!
+Guatemalan guacamole is prepared with onions, lime, salt, and oregano – and it’s amazing!

-A street food staple, Elotes are corn on the cob served either barbecued (asado) or boiled (cocido) at street-side stalls all over Guatemala.
-It was a group of travellers I met in Guatemala City who told me about Elotes Locos, a must try street snack.
-Barbecued corn on the cobs, piled high with ketchup, mayonnaise, and cheese – sounds bizarre, but it works!
+It was a group of travellers I met in Guatemala City who told me about Elotes Locos, a must-try street snack.
+Essentially, it’s a barbecued corn on the cob, piled high with ketchup, mayonnaise, and cheese.
+It sounds bizarre, but it works!